haisrig/github-actions-library/README.md

 # github-actions-library

-### This is to automate the CI operations for the code repos based on their build type.
+This is to automate the CI operations for the code repos based on their build type.
 As of now this repo performs operations `build, unittest, static code analysis and artifact store`.

-### It requires two files, one is config.yaml(Its default name, if the name is different then it can be passed as parameter) and one github workflow file.
+It requires two files, one is config.yaml(Its default name, if the name is different then it can be passed as parameter) and one github workflow file.

 # Cofiguration yaml file
-### this file needs to be present at the root of the repo.
+This file needs to be present at the root of the repo.
 Example:
 ```
 build_type: node
 static_code_analysis: sonar